 Things to Know About the Auction System

 There are 3 different sized ads: banners, skyscrapers, and large rectangles.
 A banner ad can't go in a skyscraper slot and vice versa.
-Thus, unlike the example in the section above, there are actually 3 separate auctions going on at all times for each of the different sized ads.
+So, unlike the example in the section above, there are actually 3 separate auctions going on at all times for each of the different sized ads.

 There are different numbers of slots for each of the ad types on Roblox.
 For example, the large rectangle only appears on the Home and Profile pages.
 The banner, on the other hand, is on nearly every page.
 In theory this means that you should bid less on the large rectangle slots, because even if you win a large percentage of all rectangle auctions, you are still getting fewer relative impressions.